calaldees/teachingWorkshops/teacherTraining/_rss.md

     * Accessible
         * (across the organisation)
         * Externally
-            * Partener schools
+            * Partner schools
-            * Profetaional Mentors
+            * Professional Mentors
             * Subject Mentors
             * Students
     * Transparency
     * Individual customisation
-        * Automaomus configuration (no more beggining to put put on or removed from an email list)
+        * Automatous configuration (no more begging to put put on or removed from an email list)
     * Web visible
         * Individual articles are linkable
             * No more forwarding of the massive email chain - links to individual items